isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

    *Preview the template and update the title in the **Duplicate PDF Template** dialog.*

-1. Specify a name for the template.
+1. Specify a title for the template.

-   The **Name** field is pre-populated as a copy of the same name as the source template.
+   The **Title** field is pre-populated as a copy of the same title as the source template.
 You'll view an error message if the template with the same title exists.

-1. To specify a preferred name, remove the pre-populated name and specify a name.
+1. To specify a preferred title, remove the pre-populated title and specify a title.
 1. Click **Duplicate**.

    A duplicate template is created and added under the **Templates**.